-

 (The Problem: The government did not have the view that the government should take action by itself.

-2. The Concluding Comments of the Committee on the Elimination of Discrimination against Women (July 18, 2003)
+Training can not have any effect on public officers who are in high, leadingpositions.)2.
+The Concluding Comments of the Committee on the Elimination of Discrimination against Women (July 18, 2003)

 Para 358) …It (The Committee) also recommends campaigns to raise awareness about the Convention, in particular the meaning and scope of indirect discrimination, aimed, inter alia, at parliamentarians, the judiciary and the legal professionin general.